yuanmohe/SafeGraph_comsumption_diversity/Readme.md

 - 28 NAICS four-digit categories we selected for this paper.

 `selected_cbg_brand.csv`
-- a matrix of the selected 13,653 CBGs and 924 brands, where the value means number of visits.
+- a matrix of the selected 13,653 CBGs and 924 brands, where the value means the number of visits.

 `selected_brands.csv`
 - 924 brands selected for this paper.